Next-Generation Bomber: Move to LRS-B

 In April 2009, Defense Secretary Gates announced a delay in the new generation bomber project that would push it past the 2018 date.
-This was caused not only by budget considerations, but also by nuclear arms treaty considerations.
+This was caused not only by budget considerations as the NGB was already experiencing spiraling costs due to numerous mission additions and requirements creep, but also by nuclear arms treaty considerations.
 On 19 May 2009, Air Force Chief of Staff General Norton Schwartz said that the USAF's focus in the 2010 budget was on "Long-range strike, not next-generation bomber" and will push for this in the QDR.
 In June 2009, the two teams working on NGB proposals were told to "close up shop".
 On 1 March 2010, Boeing said that the joint project with Lockheed Martin had been suspended and on 24 June 2010, Lieutenant General Philip M. Breedlove said that the term "next-generation bomber" was dead and that the Air Force was working on a long-range strike "family" that would draw on the capabilities of systems like the F-35 and F-22 to help a more affordable and versatile bomber complete its missions.

 On 13 September 2010, U.S. Air Force Secretary Michael Donley said that long range strike would continue cautiously with proven technologies and that the plan to be submitted with the 2012 budget could call for either a missile or an aircraft.
 The bomber is to be nuclear-capable, but not certified for nuclear use until later.
 On 24 February 2012, Air Force Secretary Michael Donley announced that a competition was under way with a target delivery in the mid-2020s.
 On 27 October 2015, Northrop Grumman was awarded the contract to build the new bomber.